ibm-cloud-docs/vmware/vmware-esx-create-virtual-machine.md

 ---
 copyright:
-  years: 1994, 2017
+  years: 1994, 2018
-lastupdated: "2017-12-18"
+lastupdated: "2018-11-15"
 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Creating a VMware ESX Virtual Machine
+# Creating a VMware ESX virtual machine

 To create a new virtual machine, follow these steps.
 {:shortdesc}

-1. Right-Click your host node IP address in the Inventory pane of the vSphere Client.
+1. Right-click your host node IP address in the Inventory pane of the vSphere Client.
-2. Select **Custom** in the configuration window.
+2. Select **Custom**.
 3. Give the virtual machine an appropriate name and click **Next**.
-4. Select the Storage location for virtual machine files and click **Next**.
+4. Select the storage location for virtual machine files and click **Next**.
-5. From the **Virtual Machine Version**, select **Virtual Machine Version 8**. <!-- since we are using vSphere instead of the Web Client to create it (in which case we would use version 11 instead).-->
+5. Go to **Virtual Machine Version** > **Virtual Machine Version 8**.
-6. Select the **Operating System**.
+6. Select an **Operating System**.
-7. Select the number of virtual processors (**CPU page**) and the amount of **Memory** that you would like to create the virtual machine. **Note:** You can change the number of processors and memory about later if the resources are available.
+7. Select the number of virtual processors (**CPU page**) and the amount of **Memory** that you want in the virtual machine. **Note:** You can change the number of processors and memory later if the resources are available.
-In the network section, you will need to connect two NICs, with NIC 1 being the Private Network and NIC 2 is the Public Network.
-The Adapter type will be “Flexible”.
+In the network section, you need to connect two NICs, with NIC 1 being the Private Network and NIC 2 is the Public Network.
+The adapter type is “Flexible”.
 Make sure that **Connect at Power On** is selected.
 8. Keep the **SCSI Controller** screen to the default “LSI Logic Parallel”.
-On the **Select a Disk** screen, select **Create a new virtual disk**.
-The **Advanced Options** Screen and the **Ready to Complete** screen should also be left default.The creation of a new virtual machine is now complete.
+Select **Create a new virtual disk**.
+The **Advanced Options** screen and the **Ready to complete** screen must also be left default.
+The creation of a new virtual machine is now complete.

-To begin loading your installation media, click the server name in the inventory list.
-Then, click **Edit Virtual machine Settings** under **Basic Tasks**.
+To load your installation media, click the server name in the inventory list.
+Click **Edit Virtual machine Settings** under **Basic Tasks**.

-9. With **CD/DVD Drive 1** selected, check the **Connect at power** check box under Device Status.
-To specify an ISO file that is located in your Datastore, click **Browse**.
+9. With **CD/DVD Drive 1** selected, select the **Connect at power** check box under **Device Status**.
+To specify an ISO file that is located in your data store, click **Browse**.
-10. The ISO files that are uploaded to the default Storage1 Datastore are selectable here.
-You also see folders that contain the configuration/log files (set up during Step 3 **Datastore** section of the Create a new Virtual Machine process) for all the server virtual machines.
+10. The ISO files that are uploaded to the default Storage1 data store are selectable.
+You also see folders that contain the configuration and log files for all the server virtual machines.

-After you select your ISO image, you are ready to begin the installation process of your respective OS.
+After you select your ISO image, you are ready to begin installing your respective OS.

-For more information about setting up a virtual machine network, see [Setting up a Virtual Machine Network](/docs/infrastructure/virtualization/virtual-machine-network-setup.html){:new_window}.
+For more information about setting up a virtual machine network, see [Setting up a virtual machine network](/docs/infrastructure/virtualization/virtual-machine-network-setup.html){:new_window}.